xlabmedical/trueform/README.md

 📎 **Examples:**
 - [`nearness_search_tree_by_primitive.cpp`](./examples/nearness_search_tree_by_primitive.cpp)
-  Finds the closest point on the triangle mesh to a query point.
+  Finds the closest point (and knn) on the triangle mesh to a query point.
 - [`nearness_search_tree_by_tree.cpp`](./examples/nearness_search_tree_by_tree.cpp)
-  Finds a closest point pair between two point clouds.
+  Finds a closest point pair (and knn) between two point clouds.

 ---